paretomansmartvotesim/paretomansmartvotesim.github.io/scorefamily.md

 STAR voting was created to address scoring strategies.
 It uses a final runoff where stretching your scores doesn’t matter.
 Voters aren't playing the game of chicken anymore because STAR's extra round can resolve the contention between factions.

+Let's repeat the definition of STAR.
 STAR combines the two ways of finding the middle, scoring and counting by pairs.
 Its name is an acronym, STAR, Score Then Automatic Runoff.
 First we score.
 Then we find the top two and send them to a runoff.
 The runoff uses the same scores but counts them by pairs for whoever each voter prefers.

 All the usual advantages of this family of voting methods still apply: voters can give their favorite a top score, and candidates might offer support to other candidates on the same side.